-The following symbols and labels are used throughout this manual to indicate immediate or potential safety hazards.
-It is the owner's and installer's responsibility to read and comply with all safety information and instructions accompanying these symbols.
-Failure to heed safety information increases the risk of personal injury, property damage, and/or product damage.
+The following symbols and labels are used throughout this manual to indicate immediate or potential hazards.
+It is the owner's responsibility to read and comply with all safety information and instructions accompanying these symbols.
+Failure to heed safety information increases the risk of serious personal injury or death, property damage and/or product damage.